Do you know what are the three main bookkeeping forms that every business needs in order to be successful?

 to fund the ongoing operations of your business.

-Although the income statement measures the profitability of your operations and lets you know if you’re making any money, profitability, by itself, is not enough.
+Although the profit and loss statement measures the profitability of your operations and lets you know if you’re making any money, profitability, by itself, is not enough.
 It doesn’t mean your business is thriving.

 With the cash flow statement you can track how much of your profit is being turning into cash.
 It also helps you with cash planning to make sure you have what you need to cover your bills and invest in growth.